 - D12.
 Report the lowest grade earned for any course that may be transferred for credit: - D13.
 Maximum number of credits or courses that may be transferred from a two-year institution: Number: no limit Unit type: - D14.
 Maximum number of credits or courses that may be transferred from a four-year institution: Number: no limit Unit type: - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate's degree: 15 - D16.
+Minimum number of credits that transfers must complete at your institution to earn an associate's degree: 20 - D16.
 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 - D17.
-Describe other transfer credit policies: 10 of the required USU credits must be included within the last [20 credits for associate's degree] [40 credits for bachelor's degree] presented for the degree.
+Describe other transfer credit policies: For a bachelor's degree, all students must have: a)40 credits of 3000 level or above; b)30 credits must be taken at USU; c)Of these 30 credits, 20 credits must be 3000 level or above; d)Of these 20 credits, 10 credits must be part of the major requirements.